From Dublin Pubs to Star Wars Paradise: The Ultimate Ireland Itinerary that includes Skellig Michael

 Your 10-Day Ireland Itinerary That Includes Skellig Michael (Plus Plan B)

-The perfect Ireland itinerary that includes Skellig Michael requires strategic planning that balances ambition with realism.
+The perfect Ireland itinerary that includes Skellig Michael requires strategic planning that balances ambition with realism, making comprehensive planning a trip to Ireland essential for success.
 This 10-day adventure begins with cosmopolitan Dublin, works southwestward to position you for multiple attempts at landing on the famed Jedi island, and incorporates spectacular alternatives should Mother Nature decide you’re not ready for Jedi training.
 Embrace this approach, and neither rain, gale-force winds, nor choppy seas will derail your Irish adventure.

 Days 1-2: Dublin – Literary Pubs and Viking Foundations